 The natural gas transmission industry has an excellent record of public safety and reliability.
 Nevertheless, the transportation of natural gas by pipeline involves some risk to the public in the event of an accidental release of natural gas.
 The Project will transport natural gas that primarily contains methane, but also contains smaller amounts of ethane, propane, and higher hydrocarbon gases such as butane.
 This product is a colorless and practically odorless gas.
-If natural gas is breathed in high concentrations, oxygen deficiency can occur, resulting in serious injury or suffocation.
+If natural gas is breathed in high concentrations, oxygen deficiency can occur-resulting in serious injury or suffocation.
 Natural gas has an auto-ignition temperature of approximately 1,000 degrees Fahrenheit and is flammable at methane concentrations between 5 and 15 percent in air.
 These concentrations can be reached when natural gas is in a confined space and could result in a hazard in the presence of an ignition source.
-Unconfined mixtures of natural gas, such as methane, are buoyant at atmospheric temperatures and, if released, rise and disperse rapidly in air.
+Unconfined mixtures of natural gas and air become highly diluted and are not usually explosive.
+Lighter components of natural gas, such as methane, are buoyant at atmospheric temperatures and, if released, rise and disperse rapidly in air.
 Higher hydrocarbon components of natural gas, such as propane, are heavier than air and, although unlikely, may form a potentially flammable cloud near the ground until sufficiently dispersed in air.